WordPress/gutenberg/packages/block-editor/README.md

 In the example above we're rendering the `BlockList` to show and edit the block list.
 For instance we could add a custom sidebar and use the `BlockInspector` component to be able to edit the advanced settings for the currently selected block.
 (See the [API](#API) for the list of all the available components).

-In the example above, there's no registered block type, in order to use the block editor properly make sure to register some block types.
-For instance, regsitering the core block types can be done like so:
+In the example above, there's no registered block type, in order to use the block editor successfully make sure to register some block types.
+For instance, registering the core block types can be done like so:

 ```js
 import { registerCoreBlocks } from '@wordpress/block-library';